 We will have a discussion with you to ensure you have followed our steps to minimise damp and mould.
 After this we will arrange for a property inspection to be carried out to investigate further, with the objective to resolve the issue.
 We will explain any repairs required.
 Please note however, if you have not followed our advice you could be liable for rechargeable repairs on any work required.

 What is mould?

 Mould grows and multiplies in moist areas, slowly at first then quicker and quicker.
-It is normal to have some mould growth in winter but, you need to stay on top of it to prevent it getting more serious.
+It is normal to have some mould growth in winter, but you need to stay on top of it to prevent it getting more serious.
 In most cases black mould is caused by condensation.
-See below for advice on steps you can take.
+See our steps to minimise damp and mould.